nguyenkhangme/Delegation-Pattern-In-Python-To-Crawl-Data-With-API/README.md

 ### Tinder

+There are some scenarios you need the Tinder crawl tool.
+Mostly while you have thousands of matches waiting for you to text them on Tinder.

-Should I publish it 🤔
+I will publish the code later 🤔

 ### Pexels